tanzu-end-to-end/tap-workshop/workshop/content/exercises/04-Deployment.md

 tanzu apps workload get spring-sensors
 ```

-This command provides details on our application, including the URL associated with the Knative Serving (which is part for Cloud Native Runtimes for VMware Tanzu) Service that provides Ingress to our application.
+This command provides details on our application, including the URL associated with the Knative Serving (part of Cloud Native Runtimes for VMware Tanzu) Service that provides Ingress to our application.
 Click on the URL in the terminal window to open our application in a browser window.

 ## Monitor Operations

 Cody can now use the Tanzu Application Platform GUI to get more information about his deployed workloads.
-Click here to access the TAP GUI
+Click the URL below to access the TAP GUI:
 ```dashboard:open-url
 name: Live
 url: https://tap-gui.{{ ingress_domain }}
 ```

-TAP GUI provides a great deal of information about running software deployed through TAP, but Cody is particularly interested in the App Live View.
-It provides realtime visibility into his new application.
+The TAP GUI provides a great deal of information about running software deployed through TAP.
+Cody is particularly interested in the App Live View.
+It provides real-time visibility into his new application.
 Navigate to the Runtime Resources associated with your application:

 ```dashboard:open-url
 url: https://tap-gui.{{ ingress_domain }}/catalog/default/component/spring-sensors/workloads
 ```

-From here, you will drill down on the Knative Service associated with your application, and click on the most recent deployment.
-On the deployment detail screen, scroll down and click on one of your pods.
-This will bring you to a detail screen that includes App Live View capabilities.
+You should drill down into the Knative Service associated with your application and click on the most recent deployment.
+Scroll down and click on one of your pods in the deployment detail screen.
+The resulting view will be a screen that includes the App Live View capabilities.
 Use the drop-down menu on the App Live View pane to navigate runtime info for your application.

 Click on the top pod row.
-On the subsequent screen, you can use the "Information Category" dropdown to navigate through detailed troubleshooting data on the Spring Sensors app.
+On the subsequent screen, you can use the "Information Category" drop-down to navigate through detailed troubleshooting data on the Spring Sensors app.